bobwol/sourcecode/README.md

 	user: demo
 	password: RtrdTZdWos)3

-There's sample data here, so to find some search for a meet entering the following criteria
+There's sample data here.
+To find some search for a meet entering the following criteria
 	date range - select month, then select either mar, apr, or may of 2012 State - select georgia